 This is how to get started.

-1) Listen to episodes of the Podcast Ministry podcast.
+1) Listen to episodes of the OnTheGo.FM podcast.

-I’ll be talking about how to make a podcast ministry that will serve your congregation and community.
+I’ll be talking about how to make your message mobile.
+A podcast ministry is one that will serve your congregation and community.
+I’ll be talking about that on the show along with other things you can do with a podcast.
 Subscribe here to get every episode on your mobile device.

 2) Get the free guide with 10 ways you can make a podcast ministry